Germany warns against travel to ski regions in Austria, Switzerland, Italy | Health

 Germany warns against travel to ski regions in Austria, Switzerland, Italy

 Germany has issued travel warnings for popular ski regions in Austria, Italy and Switzerland, scrambling to contain the spread of the coronavirus as new infection numbers rose above 10,000 a day for the first time.
-While infection rates in Germany are lower than in much of Europe, they have been accelerating, and the daily number of confirmed cases last rose by 11,287 to 392,049.
+While infection rates in Germany are lower than in much of Europe, they have been accelerating, with a daily rise of 11,287 cases bringing the total to 392,049.
 Germany's death toll stands at 9,905.

 "The situation has become very serious overall," Lothar Wieler, head of the Robert Koch Institute (RKI) for infectious diseases, said.
 "We still have a chance to slow the spread of the pandemic," he said.
 But he said people must stick to the rules and that Germany must prepare for an uncontrolled spread of the virus.